\\\ Dental Poisoning – Mercury – Nickel – Palladium – Gold

 - Late symptoms of Pd toxicity include: teeth pulp death, granulomas, puss pockets with dead tissue, swollen tongue; nerve pain in the face; paralysis of face; muscle cramps of tongue, lips, around eyes; sinus infection, bronchitis and lung ailments without clear reason; difficulty breathing at night; problems with stomach, intestines, liver, bladder, kidneys; weight loss; joint and muscle pain; muscle cramps and weakness; tinnitus; visual disturbance; depression, insomnia; outbreaks of sweat, palpitations, difficulty concentrating.

-The symptoms experienced by the patient were and possibly can be attributed to high levels of Paladium toxicity are –
+The symptoms experienced by the patient were and possibly can be attributed to high levels of Palladium toxicity are –

 - Early symptoms could be attributed to increased salivation, pain in teeth and jaw, metallic taste, sore throats, swollen and painful lymph nodes in the neck.

-*Tinnitus commenced just a couple ofweeks after a dangerous non-consented surgical procedure had taken place.
+*Tinnitus commenced just a few days after the dangerous non-consented surgical procedure under a general anaesthetic had taken place.
 Post 2 provides more information about this.

 According to the BRMI, further state – the Pd cations in dental alloys are continuously released and accumulate in the kidneys, liver, thyroid, brain, and CNS.
 The gold/palladium alloys in proximity to mercury/silver alloys create high levels of galvanic current densities, information provides by tenfold.
 This causes extensive migration of mercury and palladium to saliva, tooth roots, jaw, gums, and other parts of the body.